manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/manage-targets/manage-targets.md

 ## Task 5: Remove Listener from managed targets

-Oracle EM allows you to remove listeners one at a time.
+You to remove listeners one at a time.
 You cannot remove multiple listeners together in a single step.
 In this task, you will remove the target listener, *LISTENER1*, from Oracle EM.

 > **Note:** Removing a target listener from Oracle EM does not delete the listener from the host system.